 When a teacher decides to work in another country, they are making a significant financial investment in their life.
 Don’t be afraid to slow down if you start to feel uncomfortable with any requirements from a possible employer.
 If you have any doubts, take some time to research as much as possible.

-Because of the internet’s anonymity, there are always a few sketchy people wanting to make quick cash, and the field of TEFL job recruitment is no exception.
-Despite the fact that the overall quality of schools and the contracts they offer varies, the truth is that the majority of offered employment, both excellent and terrible, are 100% legitimate.
-It is recommended that you follow these steps to help you avoid TEFL job scams, that try to take advantage of the massive global need for English language teachers.
+Because of the internet’s anonymity, there are always a few sketchy people wanting to make quick cash.
+The field of TEFL job recruitment is no exception.
+Despite the fact that the overall quality of schools and the contracts they offer varies.
+The truth is that the majority of offered employment, both excellent and terrible, are 100% legitimate.

 For blogs like this and more visit our TEFL Institute Blog and make sure to follow us on socials to stay up to date with news and special offers!